kafargo/triangle-middleware-app/Docs/Assignment.md

 # Unit Tests

-Describe the Unit Tests you created.
-Why did you choose those.
 The unit tests in `TriangleControllerTest.java` validate the `TriangleController` class, which determines the type of triangle based on side lengths.
 The tests cover various scenarios to ensure correct handling of inputs and expected outcomes.
 Here's a summary:

 ### **Test Cases**